 For this program we will be hosted in the traditional dammusi houses of Le Case del Principe, in the district Kattibuale on the north coast, only a stone’s throw from the mystical Specchio di Venere crater lake and one of the very few places on the island with direct access down to the sea.
 Always keeping with the strong personal connections Peggy has built over the years, these private homes are owned by Ariane Sallier de La Tour of the Tasca d’Almerita family — who we visit in Regaleali on the Sicily: A Different Italy program in May and the Capofaro resort on the Sicily + the Aeolians program on the island of Salina each September.
 Guests will be accommodated in two-bedroom houses, each with a living room space, two private bathrooms, a fully-equipped kitchen and a large terrace overlooking the sea.

-On this 3-night Look-See program, we’ll dive right into the small but mighty world of Pantelleria’s local wine, food, and culture while tapping into our creativity and consciousness while wandering through the wildflower-covered natural wonders.
+On this new 4-night Look-See program, we’ll dive right into the small but mighty world of Pantelleria’s local wine, food, and culture while tapping into our creativity and consciousness while wandering through the wildflower-covered natural wonders.

 Inspiration: Stone dammusi houses.
 Black volcanic swimming holes.
 Mountain oregano.
 Natural hot springs and saunas.
 Passito wine.
 Venus’ mirror lake.
 Caper plants growing from every crevice.
 Wild fennel plucked from the side of the road.
 Vintage FIAT Panda cars.
 Stargazing.
 Africa meets Europe.
 National park hiking trails.
 Soft goat’s milk tuma straight from the cheesemaker.
 Wide open sea views from our private terraces.
 The Punta Spadillo lighthouse as our nightlight.